metadriverse/metaurban/README.md

 bash compile.sh && cd ../..
 ```

-then you can run the simulator in docker.
+Then you can run the simulator in docker.

 ## 🏃‍♂️ Simulation Environment Roam
 We provide examples to demonstrate features and basic usages of metaurban after the local installation.